The Stark Truth About the Stark Law

 Who is subject to the Stark Law?

 As a federal statute, the Stark Law applies only to medical providers who treat and refer Medicaid and Medicare patients for specific services deemed designated health services (DHS).
-These DHS, like the prohibited “financial relationships” are broad in scope, can include a range of specific services, from clinical lab services, physical therapy, and radiation to radiology services, medical devices, and outpatient prescription drugs.
+These DHS, like the prohibited “financial relationships,” are broad in scope and can include a range of specific services, from clinical lab services, physical therapy, and radiation to radiology services, medical devices, and outpatient prescription drugs.
 When conducting evaluations as to whether or not the Stark Law applies to any particular arrangement, it is important to ask three essential questions:

 • Does the arrangement involve Medicare or Medicaid patient referrals by a physician, Federal funds, or any of the physician’s immediate family members?